-One landmark to Lake County's agricultural past is the Bonner Heritage Farm in Lindenhurst, operated by the Lake County Forest Preserves through the Lake County Discovery Museum.
+One landmark to Lake County's agricultural past is the Bonner Heritage Farm in Lindenhurst, operated by the Lake County Forest Preserves through the Bess Bower Dunn Museum of Lake County.
 Five generations of Bonners lived and worked this farm from 1842 to 1991, farming up to 1,000 acres of land and caring for a herd of up to 100 cows.

 In 1840, they settled in Somers, Wisconsin, approximately 23 miles north.
 Two years later, William purchased the property on Sand Lake Road in today's Lindenhurst for its "good supply of trees."
 William was a carpenter by trade and built many homes and barns in the area using the trees from this property.

 William Bonner (1815 - 1881) built the main barn, carpenter's shop and two houses on the historic Bonner Farm site.
 Photo courtesy of the Bonner Family.